Forge Pond Park, 245 King St, Hanover, MA 02339, USA

 Features

 The French’s Stream Trail features several lovely, secluded views of French’s Stream.
-Toward the back of the property, at the French’s Stream trailhead, you’ll also find a gravel access ramp for canoes and kayaks to Forge Pond.
+Toward the rear of the property, at the French’s Stream trailhead, you’ll also find a gravel access ramp for canoes and kayaks to Forge Pond.
 The pond itself offers a quiet spot for paddling.
 Downstream there are two dams to be aware of — one at the outlet of Forge Pond, and another farther downstream.
 Local knowledge indicates that the first dam can be run (although beware of debris in the water) and the second dam should be lined, as it presents a greater drop.
 Beyond there, the water is flat until it flows into Factory Pond, and then a portage is required in order to continue on the Indian Head River.

-This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
 According to Martha Campbell’s Remembering Old Abington, the name “Drinkwater River” is said to be an Anglicized version of the original Native American name for the stream, Nannumackeuitt, “which meant that a hollow stem had to be used as a straw when sucking up water from this shallow, sluggish stream.”
+However in A Historical Sketch of the Town of Hanover, John S. Barry indicates that the name derives from the occasional of a new sawmill opening a short distance upstream of Forge Pond, near Ellis’s Bridge, after the original mill was burned down in 1676 during King Philips’ War.
+After “cold water, instead of spirituous liquors, was furnished as a beverage,” the term “Drinkwater” emerged.

 Trail Description